.

-Can Shoes Improve Your Child’s Low Muscle Tone? – What a Difference Shoes can Make!
+Can Shoes Improve Your Child’s Low Muscle Tone? – What a Difference Shoes Can Make!

 Even though low muscle tone is a common condition, it shouldn’t be left untreated.
 In fact, if left untreated, low muscle tone can lead to permanent fatigue while walking and increasingly stiff leg muscles, as there are common complaints in children, adolescents, and adults who have retained persistent foot pronation.
 Another common issue seen in children with low muscle tone is the development of bunions.